 Have you considered that almost every potential employee who considers applying for a job with your organisation will read through your website and use it to decide whether to apply for the job or not?

-When EthicalJobs.com.au surveyed our community of ethical job-seekers in 2014, they told us that checking out a potential employer’s website was by far the most popular way to assess them, with 87 percent of job-seekers doing it, compared to just 68 percent who said they judged a potential employer by the content of their job ads.
+When EthicalJobs.com.au surveyed our community of ethical job-seekers, they told us that checking out a potential employer’s website was by far the most popular way to assess them, with 87 percent of job-seekers doing it, compared to just 68 percent who said they judged a potential employer by the content of their job ads.

 And with your website playing such a crucial role for your potential employees, first impressions count more than ever.

 One Mississippi.
 Two Mississippi.
 What can you actually convey in 2.6 seconds?

 Eye-tracking research shows that users take just 2.6 seconds for the content of a website to make a first impression on them.
 So what should your organisation’s website say to potential employees in just 2.6 seconds?

 For not-for-profits, answering this question can be particularly difficult.
 NFPs often address complex issues in the community, and it’s hard to distill these down into a single clear message.

 So here’s some things to consider:

 Your website is a marketing and branding document – so it’s imperative that your first impression leaves no doubt about your organisation’s commitment to its mission.
 Think of it as an expanded business card or brochure for busy people.

 And you don’t need to spend a fortune on designing or redesigning your site.
 Taking the time to plan your content carefully will ensure you achieve a favourable impression.
 Involve as many stakeholders as you can – even clients if possible – and you’ll be well on your way to creating an affordable, illuminating website.